tejozymandias/playwright-typescript/README.md

 ### Run a specific test on BrowserStack

 In this section, we will run a single test on Chrome browser on Browserstack.
-To change test capabilities for this configuration, please refer to the `playwright-bstack.config.js` file.
+To change test capabilities for this configuration, please refer to the `playwright-bstack.config.ts` file.

 - How to run the test?